 Which AI engine matters most for local businesses?

 ChatGPT processes the most local queries by volume.
 Gemini has Google's local data advantage.
-Perplexity pulls from review sites and publications.
+Perplexity leans heavily on community discussion, and as of June 2026 Reddit is its most-cited source (~46.7% of its citations), so local recommendation threads carry real weight there.
 For comprehensive coverage, monitor at least ChatGPT and one additional engine.

 How much does local AEO cost?